ThirtyPlusTwo/CRS-SERC/README.md

 - EXTRA   => Switch to Extra Tyres
 - INT     => Switch to Intermediate Tyres
 - WET     => Switch to Wet Tyres
-- FLIP    => Flips the car if it's upside-down (Needs to manually setup gyro override)
+- FLIP    => Flips the car if it's upside-down (You need to manually set up gyro override)

 ## Tyre Degradation
-Wheels are going to get less friction overtime, affecting the overall performance of your car.
-You're going to be able to see the Tyre Wear % on your onboard screen, once it reachs 0% a random wheels is going to pop-off your car as a puncture.
+Wheels are going to have less friction over time, affecting the overall performance of your car.
+You'll see the Tyre Wear % on your onboard screen, once it reaches 0% a random wheel will pop off your car as a puncture.

-In order to change wheels, you have to go to the pits, with the Pit Limiter active, fully stop your car, then you are going to be able to switch tyres using the arguments: ULTRA, SOFT, MEDIUM, HARD, EXTRA, INT, WET.
-Notice that once you change tyres, the Tyre Wear % changes to 100%, also a letter going to be displayed reprsenting the selected compound (U, S, M, H, X, I, W) and your Brakelight is going to change the color making your current compound visible to the others.
-The image bellow show the specs for each compound type:
+In order to change wheels, you have to go to the pits with the Pit Limiter active and fully stop your car.
+Then you will be able to switch tyres using the arguments: ULTRA, SOFT, MEDIUM, HARD, EXTRA, INT, WET.
+Notice that once you change tyres, the Tyre Wear % changes to 100%, and a letter going to be displayed reprsenting the selected compound (U, S, M, H, X, I, W) and your Brakelight will change color, making your current compound visible to others.
+The image below show the specs for each compound type:

 ![alt text](https://i.imgur.com/MpU0WFL.png)

-**Note: For now, the drive style won't matter too much on the tyre degradation rate, it will be pretty similar to everyone.
-The degradation rate is only based on current speed (even if the wheels are not touching the ground), the faster you go, the faster your tyre will degradate.
-(At 90m/s it reachs the maximum rate)**
+**Note: For now, the drive style won't matter too much on the tyre degradation rate, it will be pretty similar for everyone.
+The degradation rate is only based on current speed (even if the wheels are not touching the ground): the faster you go, the faster your tyre will degrade.
+(At 90m/s it reaches the maximum rate)**

 ## FAQ
-- **How does the DRS works?**
+- **How does the DRS work?**
   - It sets the strength of all your suspensions to 100% while active, which allows your car to reach 100m/s.
-But be careful, it might only be good to use on long straights, also bumpy surfaces might put your car in the air while DRS is active.
+But be careful, it might only be good to use on long straights, and bumpy surfaces might put your car in the air while DRS is active.

-- **How does the ERS works?**
+- **How does the ERS work?**
   - It sets the power of all your suspensions to 100% and overclocks it while active, which gives more acceleration to your car consuming the ERS charge.
 When deactivated, it will recharge the ERS while moving.

-- **How does the Drafting System works?**
+- **How does the Drafting System work?**
   - When you're behind another car (detected by the Drafting Sensor) and it is above 70m/s, your car starts to draft: your suspensions gets 100% wheel power and your speed limit is set to unlimited.
 It remains active for a little while after moving for the overtake.

 - **Do I need to setup CRS-F1 script on my car to be detected by the race control script?"**
-  - No, once you cross the start line you are already being tracked.
-But in order to see your onboard race data, using commands and having the tyre degradation effect on your car, you need to setup this script on your car.
+  - No, once you cross the start line you are being tracked.
+But in order to see your onboard race data, use commands and have the tyre degradation effect on your car, you need to set up this script on your car.

-- **Is there anyway to stop the tyre degradation?**
+- **Is there any way to stop tyre degradation?**
   - No, unless you turn off your Programable Block (which would be cheating during a race).
 Make sure to change your tyres before it's too late.

 - **Why these values for the tyres?**